CodeJonesW/toyList_Demo/README.md

-#CSS files are used to apply the stylings to a website!
+## CSS
 All the colors, fonts, and alignment of content are controlled by the CSS.
 Animations, responsive design, and customizing default HTML elements are all possibilities as well.
 In this exercise we are using CSS to set the background color, font style, and sizing of the input and button.
 This is what CSS syntax looks like

-In CSS you can style by the tag name, the class name, and the ID of an HTML element Once again don't worry if you don't understand all of the syntax here we're just getting an overview so you can see how some general styles are applied to the elements we have created on our HTML page.
+## In CSS you can style by the tag name, the class name, and the ID of an HTML element
+Once again don't worry if you don't understand all of the syntax here we're just getting an overview so you can see how some general styles are applied to the elements we have created on our HTML page.
 The HTML knows about the CSS attributes because of the link element on line 8 of the HTML document.
 This is where we inform the HTML of the location of the CSS file.